scottcolfer/scottcolfer.github.io/good-product-leaders-network.md

 ## Why

 I work across national government, local government, higher education, healthcare and charity and realised the challenges and oppportunities are the same . . . but couldn't find anywhere to network with peers to share and learn.
 I took a punt on LinkedIn and [asked](https://www.linkedin.com/posts/scottcolfer_shout-if-you-want-to-join-a-whatsapp-group-activity-7165343423577714689-g5fS) if folks would join a WhatsApp if I set one up.
-That was February 2024 and the rest is history.
+That was March 2024 and the rest is history.

 ## How